MicrosoftDocs/m365copilot-docs/docs/index.md

 To find out which copilots work the best for you, learn the differences at [Your copilot options for Microsoft 365](decision-guide.md).

-## Types of Microsoft 365 Copilot extensions
+## Types of Microsoft 365 Copilot extensibility

 There are multiple ways to extend Microsoft 365 Copilot.